 - Preschool Morning Board Series - an easy visual system to teach basic skills

 - Montessori Planning Post - with labels, organizational charts & more

 Lately I’ve been posting about twice a week (sometimes three times) and my posts have mainly been focusing on enriching preschooler activities using games and printables.
 I also publish Family Fun Friday every week.
 My boys and I love to play and have fun but I’m a parent who also wants to understand the “why” behind certain crafts, sensory bins, and educational toys.
 So I’ve been reading books – and I blog about what I learn.
 If I can, I try to develop tools that help me implement what I’ve learned, and if possible, I create printables that others can use, then I share those with you, my readers.

 Often, for your convenience, I’ll include affiliate links to things like Amazon or other sellers.
 I make a tiny commission, but my hope is that you’ll become a fan and want to support my blogging by using these links when you can.
 If you have time, you can also help me grow my blog by pinning the posts you like on PINTEREST or by sharing on other social media like Facebook.
 This is really important as word of mouth is one of the biggest ways that my blog grows.

 If you want to make sure to catch every post with the free printables and suggestions for lessons for your preschooler, sign up to have Happy and Blessed Home delivered to your inbox, simply click here: Subscribe to Happy and Blessed Home by Email

 If you like these planning charts please let me know in the comments.
 If you like my blog please like my Facebook page at: HappyAndBlessedHome - thanks so much!

 In His Grip,

-I link to over 100 link parties a week.
+I link to a bunch of link parties every week.
 To see a complete list please click here; Link Parties.

 To leave a comment on any post, click the headline of the post and it will take you to a page where you can leave a comment at the bottom of the post.